Real-time transcription: Dialects

 The displaying of a dialect in transcription highlights a complication within transcription.
 The fundamental problem with this situation is that the transcribed product is not simply a spoken language in its written form, but a language that has been transcribed by someone other than the speaker, no matter the level of understanding the transcriber has for the spoken language.
-It is important to note that any transcription is an interpretation of the speech no matter how detailed it is, and will be selective in what it can include, leaves out and ultimately convey to the reader.
+Any transcription is an interpretation of the speech no matter how detailed it is, and will be selective in what it can include, leaves out and ultimately convey to the reader.
 A way to supplement a transcription of dialectic speech is to provide phonetic information.
 However, without any knowledge on phonetic notation or a chart that serves as a key to the symbols used, the information can become irrelevant for use as a transcription.
 Dialects will be noted when it is well recognized, such as socially stereotyped dialects like doin for doing.

 Besides phonetic differences that may lead to misinterpretation, transcribers also have to consider the nuanced social and emotional meanings that are specific to the speaker at the time and or the culture surrounding the dialect.